SmingHub/Sming/docs/source/information/timers.rst

 code to the application.
 If the code compiles, then you can be confident that the timer will function as expected and you don't need to check return values.

+You can see these checks in action in the :sample:`LiveDebug` sample, which uses the HardwareTimer with a /16 prescaler.
+If you change *BLINK_INTERVAL_MS* to 2000 then the code will not compile.

 Clocks
 ------